SuPythony/Gamopedia/README.md

 - You can also add games to your wishlist.
 - On the games page you can search a game and filter them by release date.
 - You can view your wishlist and send feedback.

-## Features

-The features are listed on the front page of the website.